--the pharmacist should decide the order of mixing and exact method of preparation to be followed before preparing the parenteral products.
+-the pharmacist should decide the order of mixing and the exact method of preparation to be followed before preparing the parenteral products.

 -the parenteral preparations must be prepared under strict aseptic conditions.

-– the ingredients are accurately weighed separately and dissolved in the vehicle as per method of preparation to be followed.
+– the ingredients are accurately weighed separately and dissolved in the vehicle as per the method of preparation to be followed.

 5.filling and preparation in final containers

--the filter product is filled into final containers such as ampoules, vials and transfusion bottles, which are previously cleaned and dried.
+-the filter product is filled into final containers such as ampoules, vials, and transfusion bottles, which are previously cleaned and dried.